rka97/Unive/README.md

 - [x] Add lectures.
 - [x] Admin can manage number of lectures in a course.
 - [x] Admin can assign teacher to a lecture.
-- [ ] Admin can ask teacher to confirm lecture time/place.
-- [ ] Admin can see students marks, can track which students are close to failing (or failed).
 - [ ] Add teams model.
 - [ ] Admin can browse teams and associated team coursework.
 - [ ] Make announcements model.
 - [ ] Admin can announce things to students.
 - [ ] Admin can ban students.
 - [ ] Admin can browse friendships among users.
+- [ ] Admin should be able to make any user into an admin.
+- [ ] Admin can ask teacher to confirm lecture time/place.
+- [ ] Admin can see students marks, can track which students are close to failing (or failed).
 - [ ] Integrate chatroom.
 - [ ] Clean up schema.